 Open-Source Media Converters

 Handbrake is an impressive video converter.
 It supports a wide range of video codecs and quickly converts your videos.
-Of course, you get to choose the quality or resolution, frame rate, and a lot of other things like subtitles while converting the video.
+Of course, you get to decide the quality or resolution, frame rate, and plenty of other things like subtitles while converting the video.